-The app is totally free with no ads to annoy you.
+The popular music sync app is totally free with no ads to annoy you.
 Just open the app and start amplifying.
 It uses a proprietary tech called “server-centric proprietary audio matching technology”.
-No need for Bluetooth or LAN.
+That’s a rather long name but no need for Bluetooth or LAN.

-Verdict: AmpMe is clearly the best music sync app for streaming music to multiple devices at the same time.
+Verdict: AmpMe is clearly the best and one of the finest music sync apps for streaming music to multiple devices at the same time.
 It supports YouTube and Spotify and is available for both iOS and Android platforms.

 Chorus is another music sync and streaming app that is completely free with no ads whatsoever.
 That’s generous on part of the developer.
 You can connect to other Android phones using a local WiFi network or hotspot and then sync and play the same music at the same time.
 The app supports gapless playback and you can sync again if things go out of hand.